 A featured snippet is that first box that pops up in a Google Search just above the ranked results.
-It provides information or answers a question that users commonly ask.
-This answer could be a picture, video, list, or text explanation that is relevant to a question or topic that the user has typed into the Google Search bar.
-Essentially, Google searches for the best, most relevant answer and places it in this coveted spot.
+Also, it provides information or answers a question that users commonly ask.
+This answer could be a picture, video, list, or text explanation relevant to a question or topic that the user has typed into the Google Search bar.
+Essentially, Google searches for the best, most appropriate answer, and places it in this coveted spot.
 Technically, if you land a featured snippet, you’re in position 0 because it pops up ahead of position 1, which is the top of the ranked results.
 What a place to be!

 Is It Really Possible To Get Featured?